codeclubsocial/codeclubsocial.github.io/index.md

 ### Welcome to CodeClub!

 This guide will walk you through the basics of what you will need to get started coding.
 The first thing you will want to do is install these tools to your system.
-The will make it possible to write and run your code, and keep it organized.
+They will make it possible to write and run your code, and keep it organized.

 ### Tools you will need: